1Jamie/shape_slayer/docs/card-system-design-spec.md

 #### Upgrade Pack (New - Common)
 - **Reward Type**: Upgrade (100%)
-- Upgrade one card in hand by 1 quality band (player chooses which card)
+- Upgrade one card in hand by 1 quality band **for this run only** (player chooses which card, does NOT grant permanent mastery unlock)
 - OR: 20 shards (player choice)
 - **Difficulty**: Normal